pstallworth/blog/README.md

 blog
 ====

-Home for blog posts, notes, etc.
+Home for blog posts, notes, etc.  Blog is powered by [Pelican](http://getpelican.com/).